 Walking in the wild and picking berries and mushrooms is allowed in Finland if no damage is caused to the environment.
 However, the freedom to roam is restricted near residential buildings, for example.

-- temporarily stay and spend the night in areas where roaming is allowed.
+- Stay and camp in areas where crossing is allowed.

-- boat and swim in lakes and rivers and walk on ice.
+- Swim, go boating, wash in the waters, and walk on ice.